AlenaGM/portfolio/README.md

 All is done with help of React for frontend and Sanity for backend.

 ##
-*_Although, my portfolio is mostly ready, I still have doubts about design solutions_
+*_Although, my portfolio is mostly ready, I still have some doubts about design solutions_

    [Portfolio]: <https://alenaportfolio.netlify.app/>